andrasq/node-qrpc/Readme.md

 - high throughput, 0.013 ms per call avg
 - efficient connection sharing with call and response multiplexing
 - out-of-order call completion
-- fast transfers of binary Buffer data
-- a single call can receive multiple responses
+- a single call can receive multiple responses, to stream response in chunks
-- one-way message sending
+- request/response or one-way message sending
+- message is any serializable json object or a Buffer
+- can use user-specified serialization function
+- wire protocol is newline terminated strings
+- fast transfers of binary data in Buffers
 - familiar middleware-like `handler(req, res, next)` message handler signature
 - familiar `function(err, ret)` client callback signature
 - familiar `createServer` / `listen` / `connect` usage
 - can communicate over sockets, streams, or pretty much anything with `read` and `write` methods
+- very small, with minimal dependencies

 Summary